qvintillion/peddlenet/README.md

 # 🎪 Festival Chat - PeddleNet

-A real-time chat application designed for festivals and events with instant QR code connections and mobile-first architecture.
+A real-time chat application designed for festivals and events with instant QR code connections, mobile-first architecture, and comprehensive admin dashboard.

 ## 🚀 Quick Start